H2D2 events are a valuable platform where graduate students and faculty can obtain thoughtful feedback from an engaged and diverse audience.

 Call for presenters are sent before the beginning of the fall and winter semesters: inquiries and requests to join the mailing list can be sent to firstname.lastname@example.org

-The current line up for the fall semester can be found here
+The current line up for the winter semester can be found here

 H2D2's other main event, the annual Research Day conference, has become an important complement to the weekly seminars.
 The conference allows Univeristy of Michigan graduate students and faculty to build new relationships, present their work, and obtain feedback before a new audience.
 Submissions and participation to the conference are encouraged from students with interest in Health, History, Demography and Development.
 Last year's conference attracted submissions from as far as the University of Southern Denmark and UC-San Diego, and featured Janet Currie as keynote speaker.
 Updates on the 2017-2018 conference will be posted on the H2D2 official website.